critmcdonald/javascript-charts/03_javascript.md

 Here is the [Example code](03_mychart.html)

-### Add troubleshooting part
+### Troubleshooting

-Troubleshooting with the console to come.
+We might have an opportunity here to talk about using the [Chrome Inspector](https://developers.google.com/web/tools/chrome-devtools/?hl=en) to read the console of your browser.

 -------

 There are many more [chart types](https://developers.google.com/chart/interactive/docs/gallery).